usaid-cs/yesterday-i-learned/random.md

 - Apartments and houses with plants all over the surface sound nice too, except the part where [you need to take care of the plants or they attract insects](https://www.hk01.com/%E8%A1%8C%E8%B5%B0%E4%B8%AD%E5%9C%8B/523287/%E6%88%90%E9%83%BD%E9%A6%96%E5%80%8B-%E5%9E%82%E7%9B%B4%E6%A3%AE%E6%9E%97-%E4%BD%8F%E5%AE%85-%E8%87%AA%E5%8B%95%E7%81%8C%E6%BA%89%E5%A4%96%E7%89%86%E6%A4%8D%E7%89%A9-%E7%B6%B2%E6%B0%91%E6%86%82%E8%9A%8A%E8%9F%B2%E8%82%86%E8%99%90).
 - [Lee](https://en.wikipedia.org/wiki/Lee_%28English_surname%29) is a common English surname, meaning "meadow".
 "Leah" and "Leigh" might mean the same thing.
 - Because GPT-2 generates sentences that aren't necessarily random, the bits that it uses to generate sentences [can also be used to hide messages](https://steganography.live/info) (steganography).
-- People going to a funeral has (on average) [3x the environmental damage](https://www.bbc.co.uk/news/resources/idt-sh/dissolving_the_dead) as the cremation itself.
 - A kind of DVD-compatible disc [oxidised to make itself unplayable after a number of hours](https://en.wikipedia.org/wiki/Flexplay).
 It went nowhere.
 - The ["test" and "reset" buttons](https://www.youtube.com/watch?v=ILBjnZq0n8s) next to power sockets are ground-fault circuit interrupters (GFCIs). ~~They are fitted if within a certain distance from a water source~~ (haha never mind Canada doesn't do that).
 They detect current that doesn't return, which indicates current leaking through (the body).
 When a current leakage occurs, a solenoid + plunger inside kicks the button and kills the circuit, which you can reset with, well, "reset".
 - Tea is the most consumed drink in the world (after water).
 This means people like putting plants in water.
 Caffeine is around 3% of tea's dry weight... which is [about the same as ground coffee, actually](https://www.caffeineinformer.com/caffeine-content/coffee-instant).